 |Water Soluble Fertilizers||Controlled Release Fertilizers|

 The good news is that garden mums grown outdoors simply don’t get the same pest pressure as pot mums.
 Why?
-A lot of this has to do with natural enemy populations from surrounding agricultural lands that seem to keep a lot of pests in check.
-So avoid spraying if you can.
+A lot of this has to do with natural enemy populations from surrounding agricultural lands that seem to keep a lot of pests in check – like the cool praying mantis I found in a mum crop pictured at the top of this post!
+To conserve these free biocontrol agents, avoid spraying if you can.
 If you DO spray, do yourself a favour and chose something that’s compatible with beneficials so you don’t end up with a bigger problem on your hands from secondary pests.

 – Japanese beetle.
 While generally not a problem on garden mums, recall that all plants produced outside from June 15 to September 30 need to be treated for JB if you plan to export or ship to a JB-free zone.
 See this post for details.

 -Diseases.
 Chrysanthemum white rust – a quarantinable disease – is theoretically possible, but has only been detected in Ontario once in the last decade thanks to regulations requiring plant material be sourced from white rust-free facilities.
 Still, many growers treat as a precaution with Nova (mycobutanil), especially when exporting.
 Other diseases, such as bacterial blight, Fusarium, Pythium and Rhizoctonia are more common, but generally aren’t big issues in Ontario production.
 If problems develop, a good guide to disease symptoms and cultural management in garden mums can be found here.

 Want to improve your natural enemy predation outside?
 Some growers in the U.S. use banker or “companion” plants such as alyssum, calendula and borage along field edges to attract parasitic wasps, Orius and syrphid flies.
 Check out research from the University of Vermont.